 - Sorority Row, a movie that pretty much survives on this.
 The whole point of the film is to make XY members of the audience pay to see sorority women, lingerie, and blood.

 - Legally Blonde.
-Everyone is so-o-o shocked with Elle Woods' fiance when he breaks up with her.
-I mean, how can he not want a sorority woman?
+Everyone is so-o-o shocked with Elle Woods' fiancé when he breaks up with her.
+How can he not want a sorority woman?
 A blonde one, for that matter.
-In fact Elle was the president of the sorority, so how could some other women be better than her?
+Elle was the president of the sorority, so how could some other women be better than her?

 - The House Bunny averts this in the beginning — the sorority is filled with the school's rejects and losers.